-investment of Additiontly lunds.

-Fiscal Impact:

-None.

-Authority Strategies:

-This item supports one or more of the Authority Strategies, as follows: Community Customer Employee Strategy Strategy Strategy Strategy
+This item supports one or more of the Authority Strategies, as follows:

-Environmental Review:
+Community Customer Employee $\bowtie$ Financial Operations Strategy Strategy Strategy Strategy Strategy

-A. CEQA.
+- A. CEQA.
 This Board action is not a project that would have a significant effect on the environment as defined by the California Environmental Quality Act ("CEQA"), as amended.
 14 Cal.
 Code Regs. § 15378.
 This Board action is not a "project" subject to CEQA.
 Cal.
 Pub.
 Res.
-Code § 21065.

-B. California Coastal Act Review: This Board action is not a "development" as defined by the California Coastal Act.
+Code § 21065. - B. California Coastal Act Review: This Board action is not a "development" as defined by the California Coastal Act.
 Cal.
 Pub.
 Res.
 Code § 30106.

-Application of Inclusionary Policies:

-Not Applicable.

-Prepared by:

 SCOTT BRICKNER, VICE PRESIDENT FINANCE AND ASSET MANAGEMENT/TREASURER

-A RESOLUTION OF THE BOARD OF THE SAN DIEGO COUNTY REGIONAL AIRPORT AUTHORITY APPROVING AMENDMENTS TO AUTHORITY POLICY 4.20 - POLICY GUIDELINES FOR PRUDENT INVESTMENTS, AND DELEGATING AUTHORITY TO INVEST AND MANAGE AUTHORITY FUNDS TO THE VICE PRESIDENT.
+A RESOLUTION OF THE BOARD OF THE SAN DIEGO COUNTY REGIONAL AIRPORT AUTHORITY APPROVING AMENDMENTS TO AUTHORITY POLICY 4.20 - POLICY GUIDELINES FOR PRUDENT INVESTMENTS, AND DELEGATING AUTHORITY ΤO INVEST AND MANAGE AUTHORITY FUNDS TO THE VICE PRESIDENT.
 FINANCE AND ASSET MANAGEMENT/ TREASURER